 Our hospital is equipped to perform most minor and major surgical procedures, including spay/neuter operations, biopsies and other soft-tissue surgeries.
 Before a surgical procedure, each patient receives a thorough physical examination to identify any existing medical conditions that might endanger the pet’s health.
 A pre-anesthetic blood and urine test is also conducted, which allows our doctors to tailor an anesthetic regime specific to your pet.

 Pain management is an important part of our pre-,

 Ophthalmology and Dermatology

 St. Georges Veterinary Hospital is pleased to offer clients and their pets dermatology and ophthalmology examinations.
-Two of our veterinarians, Dr. Friedman and Dr. Voigt, are highly-trained in dermatology and ophthalmology, respectively.
+Our veterinarian, Dr. Friedman, is highly trained in dermatology and ophthalmology, respectively.
+Learn More →

 The word ‘cancer’ strikes fear in all of us; however, with new advances in veterinary medicine, many pets are living longer with a greatly improved quality of life.
 Successful cancer treatment often lies in early detection.
 Early detection can be difficult at times, as cancer may not only present itself as a lump on the skin but may arise inside the body.
 If this occurs, a veterinary examination can often reveal the tumor.
 If left undiagnosed, the disease may not be noticed until clinical symptoms develop.